openAIP/openaip-openair-parser/README.md

 A highly configurable [OpenAIR](https://github.com/naviter/seeyou_file_formats/blob/main/OpenAir_File_Format_Support.md) parser for Node.
 The parser can also be configured to validate and fix the parsed airspace geometries.
 Both the original `version 1` and the extended `version 2` of the OpenAIR format are supported.

-### ESM only package

-This is an ESM only package that requires Node 22 thus allowing CommonJS consumers to `require` it if necessary.

 ### Reads original OpenAIR version 1 airspace definitions:

 ```text